 By reservation

 Discover the diversity of contemporary youth voices!
-Professionally performed, these varied stories by young people aged 15 to 25 come to life on stage.
-Led by Jeunes Textes en Liberté and the Scène nationale de l’Essonne, this collaborative project brought together youth groups, label-winning authors, and cultural institutions of the Essonne, guiding them through a creative process to give life to their stories.
-Nine texts emerged from these encounters—a kaleidoscope of today’s youth.
-Hear selected pieces by Béatrice Bienville, Jamila Bensaci, Charlotte Buosi, Leïla Cassar, Edith Delarue, Penda Diouf, Elio Jacquel, Eric Maniengui, and Esteban Okbi.
+Brought to life by professional performers, the diverse stories of young people aged 15 to 25 take the stage.
+Led by Jeunes textes en liberté and La Scène nationale de l’Essonne, this collaborative project paired groups of young participants with award-winning authors from the label and cultural institutions across Essonne, guiding them through a creative process to bring their stories to life on stage.
+From these encounters emerged nine texts, a kaleidoscope of today’s youth.
+Discover a selection of these works, written by Béatrice Bienville, Jamila Bensaci, Charlotte Buosi, Leïla Cassar, Edith Delarue, Penda Diouf, Elio Jacquel, Eric Maniengui and Esteban Okbi.

-With Claire Barrabès, Maly Diallo, Yassine Harrada, Blade Mc Alimbaye, Mélody Pini, Anthony Thibault
+With Claire Barrabès, Maly Diallo, Yassine Harrada, Blade Mc Alimbaye, Mélody Pini and Anthony Thibault.

-Project by Jeunes Textes en Liberté and Scène nationale de l’Essonne
+Project led by Jeunes Textes en Liberté and La Scène nationale de l’Essonne

 De l’archive créatrice